Kcchouette/XDCCParser/README.md

 XDCC Parser is a PHP/AJAX script that parses packlists created by iroffer and presents the packlist in a fully searchable web2.0 environment.

 XDCC Parser aims to make XDCC packlists more presentable while staying efficient and lightweight.
-Although originally developed by DrX, current development is now lead by xshadowfire.
+Originally developed by DrX, and then xshadowfire.

 ### Global vs. Single